Yacnnn/MVGCCA/README.md

 `python3 run_mvgcca.py --task uci7 --device -1 --use_graph_decoder true --decoder_scalar_std true --encoder_nn_type krylov-4 --encoder_use_common_hidden_layer true --num_of_layer 4 --hidden_layer 1024--learning_rate 1e-4 --decay_learning_rate true --num_of_epochs 600 --batch_size 512 --dropout 0.5 --latent_dim 3 --write_loss true --write_latent_space true --num_of_run 2 --evaluation true`

-This command will train the models two times and evalute the quality of latent space on uci7 task. it will create a results folder where loss value during training, latent space and clustering accuracy for all run will be saved The average results of these runs will be print at the end of computation and a 2 dimensional tsne-projection of latent space of the last run will be display.
+This command will train the models two times and evalute the quality of latent space on uci7 task.
+It will create "results" folder where loss value during training, latent space and clustering accuracy for all run will be saved.
+The average results of these runs will be printed at the end of computation and a 2 dimensional tsne-projection of latent space of the last run will be displayed.

 #### Output